My host family in Zambia were absolute legends and I’d like to introduce them to you one by one.

 Although she could be severe with her three grown up daughters, and her grandchildren for that matter, there was no doubting the lengths to which she would go for them.

-Catherine let her daughters dream big and encouraged them to study and build a career rather than taking them out of school and forcing them into early marriages which was commonplace in Kafalulu.
+She let her daughters dream big and encouraged them to study and build a career rather than taking them out of school and forcing them into early marriages, something which was commonplace in Kafalulu.